GabeScott/standard-works-vault/General Conference/1971 October - You Can Get There from Here.md

 The disciples of the devil teach there is no way back: Live it up, everybody is doing it, be with the in-group, and it’s more fun to stay lost.
 The devil is an enemy to the ways of God, and enticeth to sin.

-“Wherefore, all things which are good cometh of God; and that which is evil cometh of the devil; for the devil is an enemy unto God, and fighteth against him continually, and inviteth and enticeth to sin, and to do that which is evil continually.”
-(Moro.
-7:12.)
+“Wherefore, all things which are good cometh of God; and that which is evil cometh of the devil; for the devil is an enemy unto God, and fighteth against him continually, and inviteth and enticeth to sin, and to do that which is evil continually.” ([[Moroni 7.12|Moro.
+7:12]].)

 What a happy day it will be when, in contrast to the experience this lost young man had in the big city, he or others can find someone who will say, “Yes, you can get there from here.
 Come, follow me.”